 Option What it means Lock settings on product Locks the DSP preset parameters.
 On-screen display position Specifies the default position of the on-screen display.
 Multi-room displays Includes displays of information from Meridian sources; eg CD track number or FM tuner frequency.
 Diagnostic displays Includes diagnostic displays in the display options.
 Fan Sets the fan operation, if fitted.
-Volume on startup Specifies the volume selected on switching on at the back panel.
-Comms controller status Specifies whether the 568 is controller, not controller, or set automatically.
+Volume on startup Specifies the startup volume; only available for analogue speakers.
+Comms controller status Specifies whether the 568.2 is controller, not controller, or set automatically.
 System and Copy address For multi-room setups.

-Option What it means Meridian 800 present If selected, the menu keys on the Meridian System Remote operate the DVD/CD Player menus rather than the Digital Surround Controller menus.
+Option What it means Meridian DVD present If selected, the ◀, ▶, ▼, ♠, Store, and Clear keys on the Meridian System Remote operate the DVD player menus rather than the Digital Surround Controller menus.
 Meridian High Resolution Specifies whether the digital output uses Meridian High Resolution for all sources, or only when necessary.
-This option is only available if the left, right, and centre speakers are 96.24 DSP types; see To specify the speaker layout , page 85.
+This option is only available if the left, right, and centre speakers are 96.24 DSP types; see To specify the speaker layout , page 89.
+Module installed Specifies whether the multi-channel input card is fitted.